Scaling Bitcoin

 Introduction

-When people discuss scaling Bitcoin, they usually mean finding ways to increase the current transaction throughput beyond ~7 transactions per second.
-Lightning Network might not be a perfect solution, but it’s already available, and it can process an unlimited number of transactions, so I consider transaction throughput problem as largely solved.
+When people discuss scaling Bitcoin, they are typically referring to increasing its transaction throughput beyond the current ~7 transactions per second.
+While the Lightning Network might not be a perfect solution, it is already available and can process an unlimited number of transactions.
+For this reason, I consider the throughput problem largely solved.

-While scaling transactions is the main goal, nothing stops us from scaling Bitcoin use cases beyond storing and moving sats.
-Some blockchains, such as Ethereum and Solana, can serve as platforms for issuing different kinds of assets, such as stocks, bonds, stablecoins, and so on.
-All those extra use cases create demand for their native tokens, and I’d like this demand to be redirected to Bitcoin.
+While scaling for transactions is the primary goal, Bitcoin’s utility can also expand far beyond storing and moving satoshis.
+Other blockchains, like Ethereum and Solana, have shown their ability to host assets such as stocks, bonds, and stablecoins.
+These use cases drive demand for their native tokens, demand that I would like to see redirected to Bitcoin.

 Scaling is Secondary